vusophie/vending-machine/README.md

 # Sophie's Vending Machine

 Welcome to **Sophie's Vending Machine** – a modern vending machine web app that blends traditional functionality with new-age technology.
-The website is deployed on [Vercel here. ](https://vending-machine-em8rn5xbe-vusophies-projects.vercel.app/)
+The website is deployed on [Vercel](https://vending-machine-vusophies-projects.vercel.app/).

 ## Table of Contents